vmagnin/forcolormap/README.md

 * a modern Fortran compiler, for example GFortran or the Intel ifort/ifx compilers.
 See the [Fortran-lang.org compilers page](https://fortran-lang.org/compilers/) for other compilers.
 * The Fortran Package Manager [fpm](https://fpm.fortran-lang.org/) or CMake (>=3.24) & pkg-config for building the project.
-    * For writing PPM files, the library [ForImage](https://github.com/gha3mi/forimage) is used as a fpm or CMake dependency (automatically downloaded).
+* The only dependency of ForColormap is the library [ForImage](https://github.com/gha3mi/forimage), used especially for writing PPM files.
+It is automatically downloaded by fpm and CMake.

 ### Testing the project with fpm

-If you have a GitHub account, just clone the repository.
+If you have a GitHub account, just clone the repository, else download it as a zip archive.
 Then launch the demo example, which is creating [PPM files](https://en.wikipedia.org/wiki/Netpbm#File_formats) with colormaps and colorbars for all the available colormaps:

 ```bash
 $ git clone git@github.com:vmagnin/forcolormap.git